WEDNESDAY'S SCRIPT TIP:

 Buy Harry DVDs

-I read the first HARRY POTTER book, thought it was okay (even wrote a tip about it) and have seen all of the movies to date.
+I read the first HARRY POTTER book, thought it was okay (even wrote a tip about it) and have seen all of the movies.
 I thought the first two movies had some amazing things in them, but were slow going and by the time we got to the end I was bored.
 Sure, I'm not a kid (target audience) and I didn't read the second book (so I guess I'm not a rabid fan - also the target audience, it seems).
 But I'm a kid at heart and I like fantasy stories.
 All I want is a great movie going experience, and the first two POTTER films had plenty to go "gee whiz!" about, but seemed way too long.
 Okay, they were trying to remain faithful to the books, and JK Rowling seems to have a major say in what happens on screen.
 When I heard that the third film was "the good parts" version of the book, trimmed down to 2.5 hours, and "darker" and "more adult" than the other two, I thought maybe they were going to make a better POTTER movie.
 One that had all of the amazing "gee whiz!" stuff, but was also exciting all the way until "Fade Out".

 Well, it was shorter.